juretopolak/nuxt3-vuetify-demo/README.md

 For example:

 1. Click on Home, click on User settings -> Home active class still visible.
-2. Click on Home, click on User settings -> Home active class still gone.
+2. Click on Home, click on User settings -> Home active class is gone.
 3. Click on Home, click on User settings -> Home active class still visible.
-4. Click on Home, click on User settings -> Home active class still gone.
+4. Click on Home, click on User settings -> Home active class is gone.

 Expected behavior: